Lucas Notary

 Verification of identity for corporate transactions

-e.g. certifying identity documents for company officers and where applicable confirming identity of beneficial owners
+e.g. certifying identity documents for company officers and, where applicable, confirming the identity of beneficial owners

 Services for Individuals